Alzheimer's disease: Disease mechanism

 Various inflammatory processes and cytokines also play a role in the pathology of Alzheimer's disease.
 Inflammation is a general marker of tissue damage in any disease, and may be either secondary to tissue damage in Alzheimer's disease or a marker of an immunological response.
 Cells that mediate neuroinflammation in Alzheimer's include microglia, astrocytes, oligodendrocytes, lymphocytes and myeloid cells.
 There is increasing evidence of a strong interaction between neurons and the immunological mechanisms in the brain.
 Obesity and systemic inflammation may interfere with immunological processes which promote disease progression.
 Microglia are especially important actors in the Alzheimer's-related inflammation.
 Microglia are the principal immunological cells of the central nervous system, serving as the tissue-resident macrophages of the brain; they are capable of recognizing and taking up Aβ through multiple pattern recognition receptors, making them central to amyloid clearance within the brain.
 However, microglia can also be a major source of pro-inflammatory mediators which can be deleterious to neurological function.
 Microglia are topographically associated with aberrant deposits of tau and Aβ within the brain, even when each pathologic component occurs in distinct brain regions.
 Microglial activation has been documented in people with mild cognitive impairment, despite a lack of detectable binding of a PET tracer for Aβ in the brain, suggesting that microglial dysfunction may precede plaque deposition as an inciting event in AD.

 Alterations in the distribution of different neurotrophic factors and in the expression of their receptors, such as the brain-derived neurotrophic factor (BDNF), have been described in Alzheimer's disease.

 By the time the symptoms of Alzheimer's first appear, the complex degenerative mechanisms in the brain have been active for many years.
-Hence, the beneficial effect of therapeutics (specifically, the monoclonal antibodies that promote Aβ clearance) has ranged from nonexistent to modest.
-Second-generation antibodies to Aβ have resulted in significant slowing of the progression of Alzheimer's disease, but these have not yet stopped or reversed dementia.
-Hence, researchers increasingly believe that the best strategy is to prevent Alzheimer's by intervening before the brain has been irreversibly damaged.
+The absent or minor effect on cognitive function of monoclonal antibodies that promote Aβ clearance suggests reconsideration of the amyloid cascade hypothesis.